-Land use designations for Kensington are shown on the Land Use Map and defined in the Land Use Element.
-Kensington is planned primarily for single-family residential use, with small pockets of mixed use, commercial and office uses, public/institutional sites, and abundant parks and recreation land.

-Kensington contains two small commercial areas that serve as the primary centers of local business for Kensington residents.
-They are located on the Arlington, just north of the Berkeley city limit, and on Colusa Circle, in the lower part of Kensington near the border with El Cerrito.
-Colusa Circle is designated to encourage mixed-use development on vacant and underutilized parcels.
-The commercial area along Arlington is intended to maintain the community-serving uses already in place.
+Land use designations for Kensington are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
+Kensington is planned for continued residential use at a density consistent with existing development, with small pockets of mixed use, commercial and office uses, public/institutional uses, and abundant parks and recreation land.
+Kensington's two small commercial areas will continue to serve as the primary centers of local business for Kensington residents.
+The commercial areas along Colusa Avenue and Arlington Avenue are intended to maintain the community-serving uses already in place while accommodating mixed-use development on vacant and underutilized parcels.
 Kensington's proximity to Tilden and Wildcat Canyon Regional Parks provides premier outdoor recreational opportunities for residents.
-As such, there are wide swaths of land designated for open space and park uses.
-Kensington also includes multiple areas designated for public use, including community facilities such as the Kensington Public Safety Building, the University of California's Blake Garden, the Kensington Library, and Kensington Elementary School.
+As such, wide swaths of land beyond the developed area continue to be designated for public/semi-public and park and recreation uses.

 Existing commercial on Arlington Boulevard in Kensington.
-Colu